AbanteAI/mentat/mentat-vscode/README.md

 With the Webview Developer Tools panel active, Typescript files used in the webview can be opened with the file browser menu ("\<cmd\> + P" for macos) and breakpoints can be set as if you were setting breakpoints in a browser.

+## Code structure

+The Mentat VSCode Extension code is broken up into 2 main sections:

+- The exension.
+This is all the code need to mount/unstop the extension, interact with VSCode resources, and run any background processes managed by VSCode.
+- The webview.
+This is all all the React code thats rendered and injected into VSCode "webviews".